Academic Dishonesty and Plagiarism

 In registering for an education course offered by MREA, a student consents to the above-mentioned collection, use, retention, and dissemination of personal information.

 Withdrawals and Refunds

-To withdraw from a course after enrolment a student must request and complete a Course Withdrawal Form within 30 days (including weekends and holidays) after enrolments and the student will be entitled to a refund of the enrolment fee less the administration costs.
+To withdraw from a course after enrolment a student must request and complete a Course Withdrawal Form within 30 days (including weekends and holidays) after enrolment and the student will be entitled to a refund of the course registration fee less the administration costs.
 Course withdrawals, due to medical reasons, after the 30-day period are considered on a case-by-case basis, if accompanied by a medical note.

 Refunds will be processed in a timely manner; either to the original credit card on which the funds were paid or by cheque to be received within two to three weeks.